Simone Pontisso

-Simone Pontisso (born 20 March 1997) is an Italian footballer who plays as a defensive midfielder for club Catanzaro.
+Simone Pontisso (born 20 March 1997) is an Italian professional footballer who plays as a defensive midfielder for club Cremonese.

 Club career

 Pontisso is a youth exponent from Udinese.
 He made his Serie A debut at 31 May 2015 against Cagliari Calcio.
 He replaced Stipe Perica at half-time in a 4–3 away defeat.

 In July 2016, Pontisso was loaned out to SPAL to play in Serie B.

 On 30 January 2019, he signed with Vicenza Virtus.

 On 31 January 2022, Pontisso moved to Pescara.

 On 5 July 2022, he signed a two-year contract with Catanzaro.